 - Scorpion clawed his way out of the Netherealm with some newfound unearthly powers and avenged his own death against Sub-Zero (who does that?!)

 - Sub-Zero changed his mediocre name to an even worse one… Noob Saibot (Why?!)

-Scorpion is an undead ninja, fuelled by exacting revenge on those that killed his clan.
+In Mortal Kombat, all ninjas within the roster (secret characters included) have some key differentiator but Scorpion stands head & shoulders above the others as an undead ninja, fuelled by exacting revenge on those that killed his clan.
 That is a dangerous man right there, not even death stands in his way.

 Ok, ok I’m aware there are a lot of cyborg ninjas in this list.
-I wish I could nail down why it seems to be such a common occurrence but my overarching theory seems to be, they just look cool.
+I wish I could nail down why it seems to be such a common occurrence within the gaming world but my overarching theory seems to be, they just look cool.
 In my defence, I saved the best until last.